treemark/SpringBootAngularStack/README.md

-A full stack demonstration of spring boot and angular.
+# A full stack demonstration of spring boot and angular.

-This project is an opensource example used for training purposes for Autonoma Consulting LLC
+### This project is an opensource example used for training purposes for Autonoma Consulting LLC

+#### Demonstrated features include:
-- Swagger and openAPI generator used to create angular stubs for comminitation with the service
+- Swagger and openAPI genereted angular stub for back-end communication/orchestration layer
-- A containerized unit test framework supplied by docker-compse and junit
+- A containerized unit test framework supplied by docker-compose, Mockito and junit
--
+- A gradle build framework that manages both angular and spring projects in a single repo

+On MacOs the following commands will install node and angular CLI tools

+`brew install node`

+`npm install -g @angular/cli`

+`ng  new front-end`